← Back to Library

 How do the yarrow stalk and coin methods differ?+

-The yarrow stalk method is the oldest and most revered approach, involving ritual sorting of 50 stalks.
+The yarrow stalk method is a classical approach involving ritual sorting of 50 stalks.
 The coin method is simpler — toss 3 coins 6 times.
-The key difference is probability: the yarrow method produces changing lines less frequently (about 1/16), making them more significant when they appear.
+The key difference is probability: the coin method gives each line a 50% chance of changing, while the yarrow method gives about 25%, so yarrow-cast hexagrams usually have fewer changing lines.

 How do I interpret changing lines?+

-Changing lines (Old Yin = 6, Old Yang = 9) are the secret key to interpretation.
-They mark points of extreme energy that flip: Old Yang becomes Yin, Old Yin becomes Yang.
-These lines create a second hexagram (the "relating hexagram") that reveals the trajectory from your current situation to a future state.
-No changing lines means stability; many changing lines signal profound transformation.
+Changing lines (Old Yin = 6, Old Yang = 9) are important interpretive clues.
+They mark turning points: Old Yang becomes Yin, Old Yin becomes Yang.
+These lines create a second hexagram (the "relating hexagram") that suggests a possible trajectory from the current situation to a new structure.
+No changing lines usually means stability; many changing lines indicate more moving factors.

 ABOUT THE AUTHOR